mnylc/islandora_iiif/README.md

 # Islandora IIIF

-Version only IIIF Presentation API 2.1.x.
+Version IIIF Presentation API 2.1.x.
 This is still experimental and we (Diego Pino and Giancarlo Birello) don't recommend running it in production.
 Still, it is very cool =)